cs3028-alpha-team/Prototype-CS3028/README.md

 TODO - week 8 sprint

+1. link placements, companys and placements tables together (later on)

-0. update internship object to reflect example spreadsheet and create recuiter and company class
+0. update internship object to reflect example spreadsheet and create recuiter and company class, will be incorporated in the object classes later on(done)
-1. link placements, companys and placements tables together
-2. update database_populator schemas to reflect changes in internship schema

 3. generate new data to be put into populator_data.py
 4. generate 100 students and 100 internship adverts and write them to csv files in the 'inputs' folder
 5. use this data in the database_populator 'upload_data' method